yashjawale/learn-mcp/README.md

 # Learn MCP Server and Client

-A hands-on learning project for understanding the **Model Context Protocol (MCP)** through TypeScript implementation of both server and client components.

-## Overview

-This repository serves as a practical exploration of MCP concepts, demonstrating how to build servers and clients using the `@modelcontextprotocol/sdk`.
+This repository serves as a practical exploration of MCP concepts, learning how to build servers and clients using the `@modelcontextprotocol/sdk`.

 The project implements a user management system to learn about MCP resources, tools, prompts, and AI integration patterns.

 ## Architecture